-Planning for a visit to Meteora monasteries from Athens by train?
-In the following post, we give a list of important “Things to Know” before the rail trip, for the best possible planning and execution of your visit to Meteora from Athens by train.
+Planning for a trip from Athens to Meteora by train?
+In the following post, we give a list of important “Things to Know” before the rail trip, for the best possible planning of your visit to Meteora by train.

 The Greek rail system

 Generally speaking, trains are very convenient, safe and one of the most environmentally friendly ways of public transportation.
-Although Greece has made huge progress over the past decade in terms of modernizing its train infrastructure, it is still left behind in many ways compared to the rest of Europe.
+Although Greece has made huge progress over the past decade in terms of modernizing its train infrastructure, it is still lag in many ways compared to the rest of Europe.
 One of the main reasons behind this slow progress of developing its train infrastructure is the beautiful scenic landscape of Greece!
 Yes, you heard it right!
 What makes our land so diverse and beautiful are the small and narrow valleys surrounded by steep mountains and the naked rocky hills!
-The very same mountains that when they reach the sea create these numerous beautiful small bays in the coastline and the thousand Greek islands.

-Travelers of mainland Greece soon realize that beyond the ridges of every mountain they’ll have to climb a surprise always lurks behind, something unexpected to experience.
-The sudden view of a river that crosses a deep gorge, an endless olive groove like a silver carpet made of trees stretching beneath your feet as far as the eye can see.
+Travelers of mainland Greece soon realize that beyond the ridges of every mountain they climb a surprise always lurks behind, something unexpected to experience.
+The sudden view of a river flowing a deep gorge, an endless olive groove like a silver carpet made of trees stretching beneath your feet as far as the eye can see.
 Or a small picturesque fishing village perched on the rocks above the sea.
-Greece is blessed with beautiful countryside, but for that same reason, it also has one of the most challenging terrains for engineers to work with!
+Greece is blessed with the beautiful and diverse countryside and for that same reason, it also has one of the most challenging terrains for engineers to work with!

-The names of the train stations in Athens and Meteora
+What are the names of the train stations in Athens and Meteora?

-The train from Athens to Kalabaka and Meteora always departs Larissa railway station of Athens from track number 8!
+The train to Meteora from Athens Larissa railway station always departs from platform number 8!

 If you are not certain of something like which train to board or which train station you get off, try to find a younger person to speak to.
 Most young people do speak English but not all the train inspectors.
 In any case, the Kalambaka train station is at the very end of the rail line so, if you take a direct train from Athens then no need to worry about it.

 The train ride might be a bit long; it takes around 4hrs but as we’ve mentioned earlier it will be rewarding!
-The train route from Athens through the Greek countryside is very scenic so you’ll enjoy great views!
+The train route from Athens through the Greek countryside is very scenic so you’ll enjoy great views along the way!
 The trains all have a carriage with a bar/canteen from where you can buy small snacks or beverages.
-A good idea would be to take snacks or beverages before you board the train, they’ll be cheaper to find.
-Expect a minor delay along the way with an estimated time of arrival at Meteora of around 11:45 am instead of the given 11:31.
-That is if you board the 07:20 am train to Kalambaka from Athens.
+A good idea would be to take snacks or beverages before you board the train and they’ll be cheaper to buy.
+Expect a minor delay along the way with an estimated time of arrival at Meteora of around 11:45 am, instead of the given 11:31.
+That is if you board the 07:20 am train to Kalabaka from Athens.

-If you arrive at Meteora from Athens by train for only a day trip then your options for a tour at Meteora are somewhat limited.
-Under any circumstance do not try to walk your way to the site if you only have few hours!
+If you arrive from Athens to Meteora by train for only a day then your tour options at Meteora are somewhat limited.
+Do not try to walk your way to the site if you only have a few hours to spend!
 You will soon realize that this was your worst idea ever.
 The site is quite extensive and it’s impossible to cover it in just a few hours on foot.
 For a better overview of the entire site, find a map near the footer of our front page.
-The public bus is not very convenient either, because of the limited buses they operate daily (buses from Kalambaka to Meteora 09:00, 12:00, 14:30).
+The public bus is not very convenient either, because of the limited buses they operate daily (buses from Kalabaka to Meteora 09:00, 12:00, 14:30).
 Thus the best options you have are either to book a taxi with an average cost of 20 euro per hour or to book the train-to-train tour.

 One can also choose to book the all-inclusive day trip tour package from Athens to Meteora by train and to allow us to handle all the logistics for you, the train tickets, a 4hrs tour at Meteora with an English speaking guide.
 Pick-ups and drop-offs from and to the train station on time for the train departure back to Athens at 17:15 pm are also included!
 If you choose to book a train tour with Visit Meteora our guides and the drivers will be waiting for you upon your arrival outside Kalambaka’s train station, to take you for an amazing tour on a UNESCO World Heritage site that will become the highlight of your entire trip to Greece!